blumixid/docs/security/index.md

 # {{site.data.keyword.Bluemix_notm}} security
 {: #security}
-Last updated: 22 July 2016
+Last updated: 8 September 2016
 {: .last-updated}

-Designed with secure engineering practices, the {{site.data.keyword.Bluemix}} platform has layered security controls across network and infrastructure. {{site.data.keyword.Bluemix_notm}} provides a group of security services that application developers can use to secure their mobile and web apps.
+Designed with secure engineering practices, the {{site.data.keyword.Bluemix_notm}} platform has layered security controls across network and infrastructure. {{site.data.keyword.Bluemix_notm}} provides a group of security services that can be used by application developers to secure their mobile and web apps.
 These elements combine to make {{site.data.keyword.Bluemix_notm}} a platform with clear choices for secure application development.
 {:shortdesc}

 {{site.data.keyword.Bluemix_notm}} ensures security readiness by adhering to security policies that are driven by best practices in IBM for systems, networking, and secure engineering.
-These policies include practices such as source code scanning, dynamic scanning, threat modeling, and penetration testing. {{site.data.keyword.Bluemix_notm}} follows the IBM Product Security Incident Response Team (PSIRT) process for security incident management.
-See the [IBM Security Vulnerability Management (PSIRT)](http://www-03.ibm.com/security/secure-engineering/process.html){: new_window} site for details.
+These policies include practices such as source code scanning, dynamic scanning, threat modeling, and penetration testing.

-{{site.data.keyword.Bluemix_notm}} Public and Dedicated use IBM SoftLayer Infrastructure-as-a-Service (IaaS) cloud services and take full advantage of its security architecture.
-SoftLayer IaaS provides multiple overlapping tiers of protection for your applications and data.
 For {{site.data.keyword.Bluemix_notm}} Local, you own the physical security and provide the infrastructure by hosting {{site.data.keyword.Bluemix_notm}} Local in your own data center behind a company firewall.
 In addition, {{site.data.keyword.Bluemix_notm}} adds security capabilities at the Platform as a Service layer in different categories: platform, data, and application.

 ## Security of the {{site.data.keyword.Bluemix_notm}} platform
 {: #platform-security}

-{{site.data.keyword.Bluemix_notm}} provides functional, infrastructure, operational, and physical security (through IBM SoftLayer) for the core platform.
+{{site.data.keyword.Bluemix_notm}} provides functional, infrastructure, operational, and physical security for the core platform.
 However, {{site.data.keyword.Bluemix_notm}} Local is unique in that the customer provides the infrastructure and data center, and owns the physical security.

-The {{site.data.keyword.Bluemix_notm}} environment on SoftLayer is compliant with the most restrictive IBM information technology (IT) security standards, which meet or exceed the industry standards.
+The {{site.data.keyword.Bluemix_notm}} environment is compliant with the most restrictive IBM information technology (IT) security standards, which meet or exceed the industry standards.
 These standards include the following:
 Network, data encryption, and access control
  * Application ACLs, permissions, and penetration testing
  * Identification, authentication, and authorization